suffolklibraries/sljekyll/new-suggestions/non-fiction/_posts/2018-02-28-new-non-fiction-for-march-2018.md

 ## [<cite>Ed Sheeran: the stories behind the songs</cite>, by Caroline Sullivan](https://suffolk.spydus.co.uk/cgi-bin/spydus.exe/ENQ/OPAC/BIBENQ?BRN=2349989)

-In this new biography of the Framlingham singer who's very much at the top of his game right now:
+Framlingham's own Ed Sheeran is at the top of his game right now.
+In this new biography:

 > "Caroline Sullivan, an experienced music journalist who has interviewed the biggest popstars in the world, goes behind the scenes to discover the stories behind the creation of Ed Sheeran's award-winning music.
 As well as analysis of his ground-breaking albums, there is an in-depth reflection on Ed Sheeran's life and where he has drawn his talent and inspiration."